dvdvideo1234/TrackAssemblyTool/readme.md

 Q: Are there going to be more of those?
 A: Yes, I developed my dynamic database, so I can insert any model I want.
-   When I have free time I will make more, because its a lot of data i insert in the DB
+   When I have free time I will make more, because its a lot of data I insert in the DB

 Q: How can I change fast my piece model?
-A: Duck Key ( Default: Crtl ) + Left click.
+A: Press DUCK ( Default: Ctrl ) + ATTACK1 ( Default: Left mouse button ).

 Q: How can I open the recently used pieces list.
-A: Press USE ( Default: E ) + Right mouse button.
+A: Press USE ( Default: E ) + ATTACK2 ( Default: Right mouse button ).

 Q: How can I make a track with multiple piece segments?
-A: Hold Speed/Run ( Default: Shift ), point to an active position then Left click while holding.
+A: Hold SPEED   ( Default: Shift ), point to an active position then press
+        ATTACK1 ( Default: Left mouse button ) while holding.

-Q: How to choose Previous, Next active position and vice-versa?
+Q: How can I choose desired, Next active position?
+A: Use ATTACK2 ( Default: Right mouse button ) for VICE
-A: Shift + RightClick, Right Click.
+       SPEED   ( Default: Shift ) +
+       ATTACK2 ( Default: Right mouse button ) for VERSA

 Q: Can I assemble tracks in a different than default way?
 A: Yes, use the X,Y,Z P,Y and R offsets.